yegor256/blog/static/talks.md

 [photos](https://www.facebook.com/yegor256/posts/10209310350105703),
 [video](https://www.youtube.com/watch?v=gL4XwP-EBOg).
 It was a huge event with, I guess, over 1500 attendees.
 Even on my presentation there were over 150 people in the room.
-The location, the food, the logistics &mdash;
+The location, the food, the logistics&mdash;everything was good.
-everything was good.
 The only negative part is a total disfocus of the content.
 Speakers were talking just about everything.
 I didn't even understand why my presentation was accepted there :)